tony-dingman/tony-dingman.github.io/README.md

 ## _[The Night Before Thinking]( tony-dingman-2014-the-night-before-thinking.pdf )_

-* A book of poems by Tony Digman
+* A book of poems by Tony Dingman
 * Introduction by Jack Hirschman
 * ISBN 1-930903-79-0
 * ISBN 978-1-930903-79-1